Login

 5. Qigong (all organs)

 Integrating the previous four stress-relief techniques, Qigong aims to help practitioners reduce stress and anxiety and reclaim their potential for total wellbeing by restoring the free flow of Qi throughout the body.
 With an emphasis on total wellbeing, White Tiger Qigong allows you to develop your body awareness, breathe consciously, increase your physical activity, and experience the many benefits of mindfulness.
-As all Qigong exercises target at least one meridian, a well-instructed Qigong practise can be customised to address your unique symptoms and experience of stress and anxiety.
+As all Qigong exercises target at least one meridian, a well-instructed Qigong practice can be customised to address your unique symptoms and experience of stress and anxiety.

 Learn more: Mental wellbeing: 7 exercises to support your goals